JEstebanMarin/trabajos/src/readme.md

 but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letrase t sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+It was popularised in the 1960s with the release of Letrase t sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.aS<ASA>